Ferratauris/hugo/content/en/linux/lpic-1/10-nano.md

 The "Alt+r" combo works across more keyboard layouts than the "Ctrl+/" combo

 After one of these combos are entered, you will be prompted to enter a piece of text to replace.
-Then you will be promted to enter text to replace with.
+Then you will be prompted to enter text to replace with.
 You will then be taken to differnt intances of the text to replace and asked if that instance must be replaced.
 There is also an option to just go ahead and replace all of the intances in the file.

 ## Conclusion

 You should now be able to open and create files using nano.
-And do some advanced tasks aswell
+And do some advanced tasks as well
 You should also be able to open more than one file.
 You should also be able to search and replace text.